 Other collaborators include acoustic guitarist Bryan Sutton, bassist T. Michael Coleman and bluegrass fiddler Josh Goforth.
 Holt will release a new album, Good Medicine, with Goforth in 2016.
 The name, Holt says, “is because we’ve taken all these songs we’ve learned from this area — music that has survived so long because people inherently know it’s good for them.”

 Though Holt’s focus for more than 40 years has been on Appalachian sounds, a two-decade stint as a music ambassador for the U.S. State Department allowed him to travel extensively, performing concerts in South American, Africa and Asia.
 He’s also a regular at many festivals and venues, from the Diana Wortham Theatre and Isis Restaurant & Music Hall, to nearby MerleFest.
 A favorite memory, he says, is of the Mountain Dance and Folk Festival back when it took place in the Thomas Wolfe Auditorium.
 “Those were heady times,” he says.
 Afterward, thousands of players would gather at the Westgate parking lot to continue the jam.

-Holt will be inducted into the North Carolina Music Hall of Fame, at a ceremony in Kannapolis, on Thursday, Oct.
-20, 2016.
+Holt was into the North Carolina Music Hall of Fame, at a ceremony in Kannapolis, in October of 2016.
 “I think the music is community oriented,” he says.
 “We’re all working out of a certain style and certain songs we all know, so we have a big soup pot we’re all dipping into, and we all add our own spices.
 That’s what makes it stronger.”